PeachScript/vue-infinite-loading/README.md

 This plugin is an infinite scroll plugin for Vue.js, it can help you create an infinite scroll list fastly.

 ### Features
-- Light-weight, only 7.18 KB
 - Mobile friendly
 - Compatible with any scrollable element
-- Loading animation
+- Diverse spinners as loading animation
 - Support result display after loading

 ## Usage & Guide